dario-cruz/dariocruz.dev/blog/2025-12-11-LearningLinuxArch/index.md

 ##### Network Hostname

 Time to define the hostname for our Arch install.
-To accomplish this we need create a file in `/etc/hostname` and add our designated hostname there, inside of that file.
+To accomplish this we need to create a file in `/etc/hostname` and add our designated hostname there, inside of that file.
 I had to find a work around to accomplish this as nano is not installed on our Arch system yet.
 I made use of the redirects to echo the hostname into the file after creation.

 ![Hostname 01](img/Linux%20Deep%20Dive%20-%20Learning%20Linux%20via%20Arch-1765234124206.webp)